heinhtetPS/weather-test/README.md

 Website Process outline and Notes
 - Create frontend Homepage container with 5 weatherboxes (DONE)
-- Populate the boxes with fake data (not hardcoded) to see that everything is going smooth
+- Populate the boxes with fake data (not hardcoded) to see that everything is going smooth (DONE)
-- Create API retrieval methods and make sure the data lines up
+- Create API retrieval methods and make sure the data lines up (DONE)
 - Populate boxes with real data and fix the css
 - Create template for individual city page
 - Populate indiv page with fake data and fix css